tea3/hexo-related-popular-posts/README.md

   %>
 ```

 Helper tag can set [more option](https://github.com/tea3/hexo-related-popular-posts/wiki/More-Settings#hepler) and [customize the design](https://github.com/tea3/hexo-related-popular-posts/wiki/More-Settings#customize-html) .
 For detail , please see the wiki.

-Also , please refer follow as about how to use this plugin with based other templates.
+Also , if you occur `Cannot read property 'tags' of undefined` error , please refer to the follow as.

 - [Swig (e.g. hexo-theme-next)](https://github.com/tea3/hexo-related-popular-posts/issues/4)
+- [Ejs (e.g. hexo-theme-phantom)(https://github.com/tea3/hexo-related-popular-posts/issues/6)]

 ### 2. Add tags in markdown